-In an earlier post, we discussed how crown procedures aren’t happening as much.
-Are Americans trending toward having healthier teeth?
-Probably not, especially with sugar consumption on the rise.
-The DentistryIQ.com article we referenced in the previous post posited that dentists may need to work on their case presentation skills; patients probably still have a need for crowns, but dentists may not be looking at preventative scenarios for patients who aren’t experiencing tooth pain (yet).
-With that in mind, we wanted to take a deep dive into dental crown procedures, and cover the uses and the types, as well as other pertinent information.
+In an earlier post, we discussed how crown procedures aren’t happening as often these days.
+Are Americans trending toward having healthier teeth--probably not, especially with sugar consumption on the rise.
+The DentistryIQ.com article we referenced in the previous post posited that dentists may consider working on their case presentation.
+Patients probably still have a need for crowns, but dentists may not be looking at preventative scenarios for patients who aren’t experiencing tooth pain (yet).
+With that in mind, we wanted to take a deep dive into dental crown procedures, and cover the uses and types, as well as other pertinent information.

 Dental Crowns and Their Possible Uses